FrostyTheSouthernSnowman/FrostyTheSouthernSnowman/README.md

 <div align="center">
   <h1>👋 Hi there, I'm Yosef Frost</h1>
-  <p>We are putting far to much money towards developing algorithms that spit out numbers with decode into text that we then interpret as thoughts.
-Instead, money should be spent on algorithms that generate thoughts encoded as numbers.
-Not human thoughts, but machine "thought atoms" - Myself</p>
+  <p>Instead developing algorithms that spit out numbers with decode into text that we then interpret as thoughts, we should develop algorithms that generate useful latent-space representations of thoughts - Myself</p>
 </div>

 ## About Me

 - 🤖 I'm passionate about AI/ML, robotics, and space exploration.
-- 🌱 Currently learning and experimenting with Tinygrad, Mojo, AI, and Arduino.
+- 🌱 Currently learning and experimenting with 3D printing, mojo, rust, math, and embedded systems.
 - 💡 I'm always on the lookout for exciting projects that can advance the field of AI and enhance my skills.
-- 🚀 Exploring the universe, one curiosity at a time.

 P.S.
 Currently in high school and will happilly consider any opportunities for internship, especially in AI or aerospace.